Sources of law

 - Request replacement of the defective goods.

-The buyer can also claim any further (indirect) loss, unless the seller can prove that he/she is not at fault.
+The buyer can also claim compensation for any further (indirect) loss, unless the seller can prove that they are not at fault.

-If the seller opts to rescind the sale agreement, the buyer must return the product to the seller and claim:
+If the buyer opts to rescind the sale agreement, they must return the product to the seller and claim:

 - Reimbursement for the purchase price paid together with interest.